 International policy coordination and simple monetary policy rules

-© Swiss Society of Economics and Statistics 2010
+Swiss Journal of Economics and Statistics volume 146, pages451–479(2010)

 This paper studies monetary policy in an optimizing two-country model.
 We suppose a two-step production process that is associated with vertical trade.
 Prices of final consumption goods are sticky and pass-through can be incomplete.
 Monetary authorities should respond to both home and foreign shocks in this set-up.
 Which simple, i.e. non-optimal, targeting rule best supports the welfare maximizing policy hinges critically on the degree of the cross-country interdependence in production and the relative importance of productivity and cost-push shocks.
 We argue that the relative volatility of productivity and cost-push shocks determines whether the monetary authority should follow a price targeting rule whereas the degree of vertical integration determines which simple price targeting rule (producer or consumer price index targeting) is best.